arvmenon/garmin-tracker/ARCHITECTURE_PROPOSAL.md

 - **UI Components:** Chakra UI for accessible, themeable components; tree-shakable and easy to customize for dark-mode dashboards.
 - **Charting:** Recharts for timeseries and activity trend visualizations; fallback to lightweight Chart.js for small embeds.
 - **Backend API:** FastAPI (Python) for async-friendly webhook ingestion and OAuth callbacks; OpenAPI generation aids client SDKs and admin tooling.
 - **Database:** PostgreSQL with PostGIS enabled for spatial queries on GPS tracks; optional TimescaleDB extension if retention policies or downsampling become necessary.
+Provision via a clean, repeatable bootstrap flow described below.
 - **Background Jobs:** Celery workers with Redis broker to process webhooks, polling, FIT/TCX parsing, deduplication, and export tasks.
 - **Object Storage:** MinIO (S3-compatible) for raw payload retention, GPX/TCX/FIT archives, and export bundles when files are too large for the database.